 Being financially literate means you know how to manage your money and make good decisions with it.
 It doesn’t necessarily require you to be a money expert.
 But it assumes a willingness to learn about financial concepts or strategies that you don’t understand.
 That way, you can apply them to your money situation.

 How Is Financial Literacy Taught?

 So where do people learn financial literacy?
 For many people, their financial education begins with their parents.
-In the Equifax survey, 48% of those who responded said they learn what they know about money from mom and dad.
+In another Equifax survey from 2019, 48% of those who responded said they learn what they know about money from mom and dad.
 Only 14% said they learned about money from a class they took in high school.
 The rest learned about finances from these sources: